 There’s also a growing awareness of the importance of sustainable living and healthy eating habits.

-In this guide, we’ve compiled a list of 20 places where you can find plant-based food from a variety of cuisines.
+In this guide, we’ve compiled a list of 20 places where you can find vegetarian food in Singapore from a variety of cuisines.
 Intrigued?

 1. Teng Bespoke

 Sunshine Plaza, 01-50, 91 Bencoolen Street

 Open: Monday to Sunday (11.30am to 2.30pm, 5pm to 8.45pm)

 A well-regarded Japanese vegetarian restaurant in Singapore, Teng Bespoke exudes modern Japanese zen vibes with its cosy, Japanese-inspired interior.
 It has a philosophy of using only fresh ingredients and no artificial flavourings.